So Ends Our Night: Plot

 Steiner watches in horror as the Nazis annex Austria during the Anschluss.
 No longer safe in Vienna, he is chased by dogs at the border before plunging into a river to escape.
 Ruth and Ludwig traverse the Alps to reach the French border.
 After a Swiss Nazi spy has Ludwig arrested, the local gendarme allows him to escape and a friendly doctor visits ailing Ruth in their hideout and orders her to the hospital.
 Ludwig is once again thrown into jail when he stands outside her hospital window, but he is freed, Ruth recovers and they continue to France.

 In Paris, they encounter Ruth's former professor, also an exile, who informs them that Paris is flooded with Austrian refugees and that without work permits, they will not find jobs.
 Steiner, the Chicken and the Pole reappear and they all celebrate.
 Ludwig learns that university professor Durant loves Ruth and would marry her, which would solve her passport problem.
 Ludwig tries to convince Ruth to marry Durant, but she refuses because she loves Ludwig.

 The exiles are able to take jobs at a construction site.
 Steiner learns that his wife is in the hospital with only a few days to live.
 Over Ludwig's objections, Steiner uses his fake Austrian passport to return to see her one last time.
 As soon as Steiner heads to Germany, Ludwig is caught and sent to a prison on the border, from where he will once again be deported.
 He writes Ruth to marry Durant, but Ruth again refuses and concocts an idea to save Ludwig: by threatening to marry Durant, scandal will befall his family unless his influential uncle helps arrange for Ludwig's release.

 After crossing the border, Steiner is instantly detained by a group of Gestapo and interrogated.
 He promises to divulge names if he is permitted to see his wife.
-He says goodbye at her deathbed, then grabs the leader of the Gestapo group and leaps to his death, rather than informing on his friends.
+He says goodbye at her deathbed, then grabs the leader of the Gestapo group, Brenner and leaps to his death, rather than informing on his friends.

 Steiner has left the young couple all of his money, and now they can each have passports.
 They mourn Steiner's sacrifice on the train that is taking them to freedom.